tony-shifflett/lessonOne/README.md

 ### Changing CSS in DevTools

-Before we go on and add additional CSS to complete the design let's try modifying and editing the existing CSS in dev tools.
+Before we go on to complete the design let's try modifying the existing CSS in dev tools.

 It's the best tool available where we can explore different CSS settings, see what works and then add them in the CSS file.

 #### Exploring Additional Font Colors

-So let's say we wanted to work through some additional colors and apply them to the spans.
+So let's say we wanted hadn't yet decided on the color to assign to each span and wanted to apply a few different ones.

 In **DevTools** we would highlight the element and on the **Styles** tab we could select the css rule that targets that element and make the change there.

 <img src="https://i.imgur.com/DfHhmZF.png" />

-We also might just want to target that specific element only and we could do so using **element.style** and add the rule declaration there.

 Let's target all spans for now and click on the color.
 This should open up a control panel where we can explore different colors.

 <img src="https://i.imgur.com/Y7qrEp3.png" width=200/>

 Notice how DevTools has converted the named color **salmon** into it's hex color of **#fa8072**.
 All named colors have a corresponding hex equivalent but not vice versa as hex provides over 16 million+ possible options while named only [140](https://www.w3schools.com/colors/colors_names.asp).

+We also might just want to target that specific element only and we could do so using **element.style** and add the rule declaration there.

 #### Finding The Right Color